An alternative to Valentine's Day: Galentine's Day for midlife

 When is Galentine’s Day?

 I’ve always thought friends can be there for you in ways that your partner could never be.
+My female friends are worth celebrating!
+NOON research shows that 35% of women in midlife don’t have a partner – their friends are some of the most essential relationships in their lives.

 Why I hate Valentine’s Day

-Even when I’ve not been single I’ve hated the competitive “My valentine was better than your valentine“ angle of things — as if there is a competition on cosy and forced sentiment.
+Even when I’ve not been single, I’ve hated the competitive “My valentine was better than your valentine“ angle of things — as if there is a competition on cosy and forced sentiment.
 As we all know those enforced romantic dates, the silent restaurant, the over-priced rose, the pink menu is about as conducive to a really massive row as anything you can think of.

 How do you celebrate Galentine’s Day?

-So however you choose to spend it, here’s to the ladies who are always there for us.
+However you choose to spend it, here’s to the ladies who are always there for us.
 Happy Galentine’s Day!

-Chrissy Iley
+– Chrissy Iley

 joy